survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ...
 ```

+T> The *Understanding Chunks* chapter digs into other available chunk types.
+Understanding that from Webpack's point of view we have entry chunks now is important.

 If you try to generate a build now (`npm run build`), you should see something like this:

 ```bash